 It’s great to have high standards, and I am personally one of those people who tends to be a perfectionist, who sometimes expects everyone else to be the same.
 Well, of course, many times I end up disappointed.
 And something is telling me that you probably do, too…

-Working in recruitment gives me the incredible opportunity to analyse how people deal with their own expectations, every single day.
+Working in recruitment gives us the incredible opportunity to analyse how people deal with their own expectations, every single day.

-On a daily basis I manage my candidates’ expectations as well as my clients expectations, my manager’s expectations, and of course my own ones too…
+On a daily basis we manage candidates’ expectations as well as clients’ expectations, our own manager’s expectations, and of course our own ones too…

 You must be wondering what type of expectations?
 Well here are some examples: financial expectations, commute time, career progression, responsibilities, cultural match with the company, length of recruitment process, interview type, benefits and perks… And many more…!